octo-technology/OpenTezos/docs/defi/exam.md

 ### Question 11

-Can I exchange an FA1.2 token against an FA2 token on DEXs?
+I can exchange an FA1.2 token against an FA2 token on DEXs:

 - [x] true
 - [ ] false